+(b) With respect to a child who is a ward of the Department or is in the Department's custody, when a medical provider seeks the Department's consent to an order to forgo or discontinue LSMT, the Department shall obtain:

+(i) a written recommendation from the child’s treating physician;

+(ii) a second opinion from a physician of the same specialty who is not affiliated with the treating physician’s hospital nor have a business or financial relationship with the treating physician; and

+(iii) a recommendation from the ethics committee of the treating hospital.

-(b) With respect to a child who is a ward of the Department or is in the Department's custody, when a medical provider seeks the Department's consent to an order giving or withholding life-prolonging medical treatment, the Department shall seek prior judicial approval for the giving or withholding of life-prolonging medical treatment, even if the child's biological parents have consented to the entry of such order.
-When seeking prior judicial approval the Department shall file a Motion for Appointment of a Guardian ad Litem to investigate whether such order should enter for a ward of the Department or child in the Department's custody.
+The recommendations and opinions will be reviewed by the Commissioner, Deputy Commissioner for Field Operations, and the General Counsel.
+The Commissioner will determine if the agency will seek a judicial order to forgo or discontinue LSMT, even if the child's biological parents have consented to the entry of such order.
+When seeking a judicial order, the Department shall file a Motion for Appointment of a Guardian ad Litem to investigate whether such order should enter for a ward of the Department or child in the Department's custody.

 11.13: Medication Administration Program